 The enclosure you’re in may also influence what you decide to wear to Cheltenham.
 The Club Enclosure, being the most premium will not permit certain outfits, so you’ll find that racegoers in this facility will don more formal attire.
 The Tattersalls Enclosure is the perfect middle ground, so you’ll find a few imaginative pieces amongst the more formally dressed in there and the Best Mate Enclosure welcomes all the shocks and surprises.

 If you’re still unsure on the dress code at Cheltenham, don’t worry, we’ll be going into further detail in this post where we’ll break down Ladies Day fashion, St. Patricks Day fancy dress, the kinds of garments that are popular amongst men and why Cheltenham’s Club Enclosure has a different dress code rule to the rest.

-Ladies Day is THE day to make a fashion statement.
-It encourages racegoers to be creative, innovative and original with major prizes up for grabs for the best dressed and competitions of similar stature throughout the day.
+Ladies Day is THE day to make a fashion statement at Cheltenham Racecourse.
+It encourages racegoers to be creative, innovative and original with major prizes up for grabs for the best dressed throughout the day.